Passive Liveness Detection - Presentation Attack Detection

 Thresholds for Passive Liveness

-Digital Identity Service 1.29 and above (new 2023 dataset)
+Digital Identity Service 1.42.1 and above (updated 2024-06 dataset, UNIVERSAL model)

 The table below shows the thresholds for new UNIVERSAL liveness model, which is default since version 1.29.
 It is possible to revert to the older STANDARD model, which is the same as in v1.28.
 See the table for v1.28 for configuration.